-- name and locate the world's 7 continents and 5 oceans, and the 4 countries and capital cities of the United Kingdom and its surrounding seas - · describe which of these continents have significant hot and/or cold areas. - · describe specific human and physical landmarks of some of these continents - use specific place knowledge to describe and explain the habitat of a significant animals. - · use world maps, atlases and globes to identify countries, continents and oceans - · use simple fieldwork and observational skills. - extend their knowledge and understanding beyond the local area to include the United Kingdom Name and locate (some) counties and cities of the United Kingdom - learn about key topographical features (including coast and rivers) to understand how some of these aspects have changed over time - understand similarities and differences through the study of human and physical geography of a region of the United Kingdom (SW England) and a region in a European country (Costa Blanca, Spain) - describe and understand key aspects of the human geography of coasts, including: types of settlement and land use, economic activity etc. - · locate and describe several coastal environments in the UK and in other continents - · describe and explain how coasts change - · identify and explain some advantages and disadvantage of living by the coast
+- name and locate the world's 7 continents and 5 oceans, and the 4 countries and capital cities of the United Kingdom and its surrounding seas - · describe which of these continents have significant hot and/or cold areas - · describe specific human and physical landmarks of some of these continents - · use specific place knowledge to describe and explain the habitat of significant animals - · use world maps, atlases and globes to identify countries, continents and oceans - use simple fieldwork and observational skills - extend their knowledge and understanding beyond the local area to include the United Kingdom.
+Name and locate (some) counties and cities of the United Kingdom. - learn about key topographical features (including coasts and rivers) to understand how some of these aspects have changed over time - understand similarities and differences through the study of human and physical geography of a region of the United Kingdom (SW England) and a region in a European country (Costa Blanca, Spain) - describe and understand key aspects of the human geography of coasts, including: types of settlement and land use, economic activity etc. - · use maps to spot familiar places and give directions to and from local points of interest - use geographical skills to examine services in the local area and create a survey of jobs and travel

-In Geography, assessment is based on class discussions and written work to show the pupils' understanding of each learning outcome in all units of study.
+In Geography, assessment is based on class discussions and written work to show pupils' understanding of each learning outcome in all units of study.